Holiday rentals in Loch Lomond

 The natural beauty of the area resulted in it becoming part of the first national park in Scotland, the Loch Lomond and The Trossachs National Park.
 The landscape lends itself to outdoor activities, from water sports on the loch to climbing in the local mountains.
 If you want to go hiking, there are various trails that you can choose from in the area, including The Three Lochs Ways.
 If you prefer a more relaxing visit, head out on a boat trip or lay back in the evening stargazing at your Loch Lomond cottage.

-Top things to do in Loch Lomond
+What are the top things to do in Loch Lomond?

 Boat tours